The Mysterious Sisters

 She probably wasn't given much knowledge about guns and gunpowder.
 The appearance surprised me though.

 "… Reproducing magic tools from the Hero's world, huh.
-If that originally has enough power to be a weapon, the Hero's world must have quite advanced magic."
+If the original has enough power to be a weapon, the Hero's world must have quite advanced magic."

 "Hm?
 It's the opposite.
 That world apparently has no magic at all."